a2roger/backup/w4_data/readme.md

 # Exercise for Public Sketchbook

-Extend one of the exercies or demos to create a small computational artwork that uses data as input.
+Extend one of the exercises or demos to create a small computational artwork that uses data as input.
 Capture and include a short video of your artwork, and provide a brief (approx. 250 word) description of what data you use and how you use the data within your artwork.